-Being confronted with a mold growth is a daunting prospect for any homeowner, often conjuring up images of extensive and expensive mold remediation procedures.
+Being confronted with mold growth is a daunting prospect for any homeowner, often conjuring up images of extensive and expensive mold remediation procedures.
 For some, it can be tempting to paint over the issue by quite literally painting over the mold itself!
-So is this a viable mold busting strategy?
+So is this a viable mold-busting strategy?

 In order to understand why simply painting over your mold problem is not an effective way to address your mold problem, you need to know some of the basics of mold growth and mold removal.

 What happens if you paint over mold?